ravgeetdhillon/fantasyAI/README.md

 ## When my AI would be a winner

 I'm not so sure about the performance of the AI and don't want to be over ambitious.
 So a **top 1%** finish would be awesome.
-Let's see how to goes.
-Fingers crossed
+Let's see how it goes.🤞

 ## Blog Posts